0832389/GurmansBooksStores/GurmanBookStore/README.txt

 Then, removed text-dark from the line mentioned in the ppt.
 Removed text-dark from _LoginPartial.cshtml file.
 Tested the project and it worked as i am able to see the choosen theme.
+At 5:01 PM
+added additional stylesheets in_Layout.cshtml file.